 Good recruiters help candidates make informed decisions.
-They find and woo high calibre candidates who would probably never have even considered the company before the recruiter spoke to them.
+They find and woo high-calibre candidates who would probably never have even considered the company before the recruiter spoke to them.

 Organisations, however, seem to focus more on time to hire and on filling jobs.
 Executives seem to think everyone loves the business as much as they do.

 Match marking algorithms are a guide, not a deciding factor of candidate fit and suitability.
-High dropout rates during automated or poorly implemented recruitment processes is a big problem and should not be ignored.
+High dropout rates during automated or poorly implemented recruitment processes are a big problem and should not be ignored.

 - People trust people, not computers.